DNR: Deer Donation Program & CWD Testing.

 Most Wisconsinites know that deer hunting in Wisconsin is big business, but far fewer are aware of the captive cervid industry in Wisconsin.

-According to the DATCP website, as of September 2023 (the most current information on the DATCP website) there are 12 hunting ranches currently infected with CWD in operation and eight deer farms currently infected with CWD in operation.
+According to the DATCP website, as of February 2024 (the most current information on the DATCP website) there are 14 hunting ranches currently infected with CWD in operation and seven deer farms currently infected with CWD in operation.

 DATCP's website lists the CWD positives in farm-raised deer since 2002 by county as of November 8, 2023.
 Read the list here.